daniel94vt/DarkForest/README.md

 Project Summary:
 ----------------

 This project will involve a Qt interface that saves username and password information, and it will connect the user to a text-based story-driven adventure game with branching paths.
 Players will choose their fate as they avoid losing both their health and sanity while navigating a lethal, supernatural forest setting.
+The branching nature of the game means at least two playthroughs are required to experience all major portions of the game.

 How to Play:
 ------------